 The Next Night Same Thing Again

 Yes, the next night I came bundling along that promenade to the same spot.
 Yes, it was pretty much the same as the night before although not quite as manic.
 This time you could clearly see the activity in the water.
-However, this isn’t always a sign you are going to catch those bass.
+However, this isn’t always a sign you are going to catch that bass.
 On another occasion at low tide, there were hundreds of bass swimming right in front of us.
 Do you think they would take a lure?
 The answer was a big fat NO.

 The Reasons Why We Like To Fish From The Prom

 First of all, the best reason for fishing off the promenade is you can leave those sweaty old waders at home.
-Not that wearing waders is a problem but sometimes for me personally standing in the water can be hard work, especially if its the pitch black of night.
-Remember, we still want to keep our lighting away from the water so walk away from the area or face away from the sea when changing your lure.
+Not that wearing waders is a problem but sometimes, for me personally, standing in the water can be hard work, especially if it’s the pitch black of night.
+Remember, we still want to keep our lighting away from the water, so walk away from the area or face away from the sea when changing your lure.

 How Would You Land A Big Bass From The Prom?

 Well, first off, it is also good practice to fish with someone else for safety reasons, especially lure fishing for bass.
 Honestly, you don’t know what or who could be thrown at you.
 Sometimes, the promenades have a slope so yachts and small boats can access the water of a trailer.
 Other promenades have steps to get down the sand or rocks.
 PLEASE NOTE: THESE STEPS, SLOPES AND SLIPWAYS CAN BE COVERED IN SEAWEED YOU DO NOT WANT TO SLIP OVER TRYING TO LAND A FISH.